Come to Me (Diddy song): Music video

 The video for the song premiered on BET's Access Granted on August 8, 2006.
-It has also peaked at number thirteen on the Hot R&B/Hip-Hop Songs chart.
-The song did chart on BET's 106 & Park, where it reached number four, and reached number one on MTV's Sucker Free.
-By September 7, 2006, "Come to Me" was within the top 10 of the United States iTunes Music Store.
-In an interview with MTV News, Diddy elaborated that him and Scherzinger try to seduce each other.
+It has also peaked at number 13 on the Hot R&B/Hip-Hop Songs chart.
+The song did chart on BET's 106 & Park, where it reached number 4, and reached number 1 on MTV's Sucker Free.
+In an interview with MTV News, Diddy said that he tried to seduce Scherzinger.
 "She's definitely, to me, one of the next female superstars.
-I thought that she would play a great seductress and somebody that I could chase, too — the cat-and-mouse thing.
+I thought that she would play a great seductress and somebody that I could chase, too—the cat-and-mouse thing.
 And [I also thought] that we could dance and have some fun."
 Diddy also was inspired by British artists such as Mick Jagger as he wanted to emulate that rock-star attitude.
 "It definitely has a hip-hop, rock-star appeal.
-I admire all of the rock stars — especially a lot of the British rock stars — for their attitude.
+I admire all of the rock stars—especially a lot of the British rock stars—for their attitude.
 Looking at [Jagger] back in the day, and just how the clothes and the attitude were a part of it."

 The video begins in a city where a black van pulls up in an unknown alley.
 Then, the clock shows the time of 4:30 and Diddy is seen with his girlfriend in bed and it turns to face the woman staring at the bed.
 Then, she heard her cellphone ring and an unknown figure (revealed to be Scherzinger) starts telling her about Diddy showing up.
 As the music begins, Diddy wakes up and a woman passes the phone to him.
 Meanwhile, Scherzinger is waiting inside a club where Diddy shows up and does the choreography while making eye contact with her.
 During the bridge, Diddy and Scherzinger both went upstairs to a dance on battle.
 After following Diddy in the flash of light, Scherzinger ends up in a maze with Diddy.
 Then, they see each other and the maze falls apart and the breakdown starts as Diddy and Scherzinger dance in a lighted room.
 At the end of the video, Scherzinger walks away and also Diddy stops her and both of them stare at each other with Diddy saying, "press play."
 The video ends with Diddy and Scherzinger staring at each other when a symbol of the press play shows in the middle.